-While childproofing is an essential part of early parenthood, no childproof device is perfect.
+While childproofing is essential to early parenthood, no childproof device is perfect.
 As with all types of childproofing products, you still need to keep a protective eye on little ones to avoid accidental injuries should the guards fail to withstand the rigors of toddlerhood.

 Ease of Use

-There isn't much to the edge guards beyond a peel and stick installation.
-No matter which variety you choose, or what style, the majority boast a 3M adhesive backing that universally seemed to work well went the surface was prepared correctly.
-Attempting to attach any adhesive product to a dirty or heavily textured surface is bound to fail, but otherwise, we didn't experience any trouble.
+There isn't much to the edge guards beyond a peel-and-stick installation.
+No matter which variety you choose or what style, the majority boast a 3M adhesive backing that universally seemed to work well went the surface was prepared correctly.
+Attempting to attach any adhesive product to a dirty or heavily textured surface is bound to fail; otherwise, we didn't experience any trouble.